Skip to content

 • Alert Policy ID: The unique identifier associated with the alert policy.
 Facilitates tracking and reference to policy documentation.

-Incident Details
+Incident Details section:

 • Incident: References the incident number linked to the alert for tracking and correlation purposes.
 Integrates the alert into broader incident management processes.